SaamiyaMariam/Natural-Language-Processing/Web Scraping with Scrapy for Urdu Stories Curation/README.md

-# Urdu Stories Scrapy Spider
+# Web Scraping with Scrapy for Urdu Stories Curation

 ## Introduction
 This Scrapy spider is designed to crawl and scrape Urdu stories from the website [UrduZone](https://www.urduzone.net).
 The spider extracts story links from the main page and then proceeds to fetch individual stories, capturing their titles and text.